Who got the most nods? The complete list of 2026 Oscar nominations

 - From Diane Warren: Relentless

-- Music and lyric by Diane Warren
+- Music and lyrics by Diane Warren

 - Golden